 4. Decision Trees

 In the field of Artificial Intelligence, the Decision Tree (DT) model is used to arrive at a conclusion based on the data from past decisions.
-A simple, efficient, and extremely popular model, Decision Tree is named so because the way the data is divided into smaller portions resembles the structure of a tree.
-This model can be applied for both regression and classification problems.
+A simple, efficient, and extremely popular model, the Decision Tree is named so because the way the data is divided into smaller portions resembles the structure of a tree.
+This model can be applied to both regression and classification problems.

 5. Linear Discriminant Analysis